ankitgrin/solar-system/README.md

 ## Inspiration

-The techniques used in this project were inspired by a tutorial on YouTube https://youtu.be/XXzqSAt3UIw?si=xHZGZ1Hihgxj15i0.
+The techniques used in this project were inspired by a tutorial on YouTube by Wael Yasmina.